simply-logical/simply-logical/src/simply-logical.md

 ```

 #### Prolog code blocks not working ####
-If the interactive Prolog code blocks are not working for you in the online version of the book, please ensure that 3rd party cookies are enabled in your web browser.
+If the interactive Prolog code blocks are not working for you in the online version of the book, please ensure that third-party cookies are enabled in your web browser.

 #### Error in the book ####
 If you find an error in the online version of the book, please open a [*GitHub issue*](https://github.com/simply-logical/simply-logical/issues).